 Don’t forget the all important thank you cards.
 To make sure you have them in good time, order them with your other stationery and collect them with everything else the week before your wedding.

-What wedding stationery do you need?
+What stationery do you need for your wedding?

 Confused about all the stationery you should have for your big day?
 Use my wedding stationery checklist to help you figure out exactly what you need, the essentials versus the nice to haves, and how many of each you will need to order.